RobertZetterlund/intro-to-ai/assignment8/report.md

 To solve this issue you can use: "Iterative Deepening DFS".
 That is, we limit the depth of any one path to make sure we do not end up in a loop in the graph.

 In our example, we can by using this change, prevent the algorithm to continue in the loop, and instead make sure it visits the end node.
-The figures below is an example of how the iterative DFS will work if the labels is chosen to
+The figures below are an example of how the iterative DFS will work if the labels are chosen to

 <pre>
   1